good-ware/js-log/README.md

-# @goodware/log: Winston3-Based Logging for NodeJS
+# @goodware/log: Winston3-based logging to console, file, and/or AWS CloudWatch Logs

 Better documentation is coming.